christofhapp/batflight3d/README.md

 ### Load drone points

-## Prerequisites
+## Prerequisites Hardware
 For the 3D reconstruction of flying animals with 3D Animal Flight Detector time synchronized images of two cameras are needed as well as a drone flight log of a flight in front of the cameras.
+The points of the drone flight should be as evenly distributed in the sensed volume as possible.

 ### Cameras
 The two Cameras have to be time synchronized and each image pair needs one timestamp.
 Place the images of the fi rst camera